carpentries/instructor-training/_episodes/15-lesson-study.md

 - "A good exercise provides useful guidance to instructors about next steps needed in teaching."
 ---

-Yesterday we learned many cognitive principles and teaching practices that are at the heart of the curriculum we design, collaboratively, in The Carpentries community.
-Ultimately, however, this curriculum is in *your* hands.
-If you have signed up to teach Carpentries workshops, we know that you care about the content you are teaching, and we suspect you probably have a pretty good idea of how to prepare your technical knowledge.
-We also expect that, compared with your technical accomplishments, your skill level may be less advanced when it comes to implementing the principles and practices we discussed yesterday in a real classroom.
+At this point in the workshop, we have discussed many cognitive principles and teaching practices that are at the heart of the curriculum we design, collaboratively, in The Carpentries community.
+We hope you are feeling excited and optimistic about putting those concepts to work in your teaching practice!
+However, it is also critically important to keep in mind another idea we have emphasized: that teaching is a *skill* - and a complex one at that.
-Even if you have years of experience in the classroom, new instructional practices can take you into uncharted territory!
+Whether you are new to teaching or experienced with certain methods, adding new features takes takes effort and practice!
+In this episode, we will walk through some techniques for preparing to teach a workshop that we hope will help you to develop goals and implementation plans that are specific to a workshop.

+As with other sections of this training, we will not be discussing technical preparation.
+Carefully reviewing the content of your workshop is important, and it can be useful to anticipate learner questions and update your knowledge accordingly.
+However, it is common for new Instructors to over-prepare on technical content -- which can be endless! -- and under-prepare the learner-centered elements of their teaching practice.
+If you encounter technical questions that you do not have answers to, showing learners how you Google things may earn you some surprisingly positive feedback.
+On the other hand, neglecting to attend to your audience can have a significant negative impact on your workshop.

-When you prepare to teach a workshop, it is useful to take a moment *before* deeply reviewing your technical content to think through the learner experience, how your teaching will translate into their learning, and how both of you will know when that happens.
+When you prepare to teach a workshop, we suggest setting aside time *before* deeply reviewing your technical content to think through the learner experience, how your teaching will translate into their learning, and how both of you will know when that happens.
+In this episode, we will provide some structure for that preparation.

 ### Anticipating Your Audience